 Sensitive teeth can take over your life and stop you from enjoying everyday things.

-Below, you can find the products I have used myself and recommend to my patients suffering from sensitive teeth.
+Below are the products I have used myself and recommend to my patients with sensitive teeth.

 We need to understand the root cause of tooth sensitivity before making a blanket statement about what to do or what products would be best.